photo by William from his tent fighting fires in northern California

 What you need is always there for you

 On a day that I shall never forget, with one particular specialist, I answered yes to a question all doctors ask during consultation.
-Until then each time I’d answered no. The question was, “Do you have a headache?”
+Up until then, each time, with each doctor, I’d answered no. The question was, “Do you have a headache?”

 Stress slipped away and I felt a warm comforting Presence all around me.
 I didn’t want to stray from it so I continued to lie there enjoying the most amazing sense of security and love and acceptance.
 I could have been taken away on a breeze.
 My prayer was answered and I felt safe for the first time in months.